Chico’s FAS (NYSE:CHS) Updates FY 2021 Earnings Guidance

-Chico’s FAS (NYSE:CHS) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Chico’s FAS (NYSE:CHS) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $1.70 billion-1.77 billion, compared to the consensus revenue estimate of $1.58 billion.

+A number of research analysts have commented on CHS shares.
+TheStreet upgraded Chico’s FAS from a d rating to a c- rating in a research note on Tuesday, June 8th.
+Zacks Investment Research raised Chico’s FAS from a hold rating to a buy rating and set a $6.00 price target for the company in a research note on Tuesday.
+B. Riley raised their price objective on shares of Chico’s FAS from $2.50 to $5.25 and gave the company a neutral rating in a research report on Wednesday, June 9th.
+Finally, Telsey Advisory Group boosted their target price on shares of Chico’s FAS from $5.00 to $6.00 and gave the stock a market perform rating in a research report on Wednesday, June 9th.

 About Chico’s FAS